 Botika is a nice restaurant which presents itself as a culinary crossroad between Asia and South Africa.
 The creative menu presents many visual appealing dishes with a unique taste of delight.
 Located in The Pearl at 303 Pearl Parkway their hours vary according to lunch, dinner and holidays.

-Family travel needs, family friendly accommodations.
+Family travel needs, family-friendly accommodations.
 If you prefer to be spoiled a little or a lot, be sure to consider Hotel Emma.
 Hotel Emma is a luxury boutique hotel in the revitalized Pearl area.
-It is a short drive to the Tiverwalk from this hotel.
+It is a short drive to the Riverwalk from this hotel.

 If you want to stay somewhere on the Riverwalk with direct access check out the Omni La Mansion Del Rio.
 Their patios overlook the Riverwalk.